 The Ephgrave Approach

-From September 2016, the EYFS at Abbeymead will follow a primarily child-initiated approach to learning.
+Our EYFS setting follows a primarily child-initiated approach to learning.
 This concept has been inspired by the ideology of Anna Ephgrave and the teaching and learning approaches she and her team have followed over the past ten years.
 Through 4 Ofsted inspections, Anna’s EYFS departments have all achieved an “Outstanding” grading and the children she has worked with have all made phenomenal progress.
 The solid foundations that Anna and her team build with their children ensures that in KS1, they are fully ready and engaged in learning.

 At Abbeymead, the majority of our children enter school with skills below those expected level of a school-age child.
 In 2015, only 14 out of 60 children achieved a score of average or above in our CEM Baseline test.
 Children at Abbeymead make good progress across the year and our GLD percentage is on track to be at least in line with the national average this year.
 So why change our current approach?
 The answer is simple.
 Ephgrave’s approach is the best way for our very youngest children to learn and we believe that in following it our results will improve further.